Visgean/progsoc/_lectures/lecture07.md

   'stul': 'table',
   'slovnik': 'dictionary'
 }
 #so you have implicit ordering in the dictionary.
+The entries in columns on the left are keys, on the right we have values.
 If you wanted to

 some_list = [1,2,3]